Review Procedures

 1. Establishment of Institutional or Program Eligibility

 Every accrediting organization has certain basic requirements that institutions or programs must meet before they can apply for a review.
-Not all accrediting organizations have eligibility requirements, but all accreditors do require that an institution has authority to operate from the state in which it is located and has education as its primary purpose.
-For example, in the case of "regional" accreditation, there is a good deal of consistency among the eligibility requirements of the seven commissions.
-Most institutions seeking accreditation from these commissions must be degree-granting; they must have a governance structure that is sufficiently autonomous from the administration to assure academic integrity; and they must maintain a faculty with appropriate credentials for the educational program.
-The "regional" commissions all require evidence that the institution’s undergraduate curriculum is coherent and, where appropriate, includes some general education components consistent with the institutional mission.
+Not all accrediting organizations have eligibility requirements, but all accreditors do require that an institution have authority to operate from the state in which it is located and have education as its primary purpose.
+For example, in the case of “regional” accreditation, there is a good deal of consistency among the eligibility requirements of the seven commissions.
+Most institutions seeking accreditation from these commissions must be degree-granting, they must have a governance structure that is sufficiently autonomous from the administration to assure academic integrity and they must maintain a faculty with appropriate credentials for the educational program.
+The “regional” commissions all require evidence that the institution’s undergraduate curriculum is coherent and, where appropriate, includes some general education components consistent with the institutional mission.
+Institutional or program eligibility requirements serve as a pre-screening for quality before an institution or program undertakes the more detailed self-study required by the accreditation process.

 Institutional or program eligibility requirements serve as a pre-screening for quality before an institution or program undertakes the more detailed self-study required by the accreditation process.